Code-Institute-Submissions/emilija-smitaite-milestone-project-1_JanResub/README.md

   #### **Typography**
   - Roboto font is the main used across the website, Sans Serif as the fallback.
 Roboto is a popular font in web development that is attractive, pleasant and professional looking.
 The logo is styled using Road Rage font, Sans Serif as the fallback.
 A striking, impactful, untidy font is ideal for a rock band.
 The extremely decorative font is suitable for a logo but is not used anywhere else on a website.
   #### **Imagery**
   - Hero image contains band members to help identify the band.
-Rustic, aged, film photography hints at the time music was produced in the early 2000s.
+Rustic film photography hints at the time music was produced in the early 2000s.
 The Colour scheme matches the rest of the website.

 ## Wireframes
 - Home Page Wireframe
 - Mobile Wireframe
 - Contact Us Page Wireframe

-# Features
+## Features
-Responsive on all device sizes
+* Responsive on all device sizes

+# Further development
+* Playlist addition to the gallery would be the next step in the project.

 # Technologies Used
 ## Languages Used